The power of love hormones – oxytocin and estrogen

 3. Estriol

 Estradiol takes centre stage, primarily produced in the ovaries.
-It plays a critical role in the lead-up to pregnancy, aiding in the fertilization process.
+It plays a critical role in the lead-up to pregnancy, aiding in the fertilisation process.
 However, after menopause, the levels of estradiol precipitously decline, leaving estrone as the most dominant, albeit the least potent form of estrogen.

 During pregnancy, estriol reigns supreme.
 As the weeks progress, estriol levels steadily rise, reaching their peak at the time of birth.
 Interestingly, detecting estriol in a woman’s body before eight weeks of pregnancy can be quite challenging.
 It originates from the adrenal gland, which secretes the hormone DHEA that is converted into estriol.